Frisco, Texas Therapists

 - A fair percentage of the population commutes to the Dallas area daily for work, with a commute duration of approximately 30 minutes.
 Traffic and commute stress has been shown to affect overall mental health.

 Divorce Rate in Frisco Texas

-Frisco Texas has a relatively low divorce rate at 8.27 percent.
-This number could be the result of various factors including Frisco’s 2018 ranking of the best place to live in the U.S. Other factors include the median age of residents in the middle 30s and being college educated.
-Nationally, there seems to be a correlation with getting married later in life and having a degree.
+Frisco Texas has a relatively low divorce rate.
+Factors explaining this may include the median age of residents being in the middle 30’s and being college-educated.
+Nationally, there seems to be a correlation between getting married later in life and having a degree.

 Mental Health Resources in Frisco

 There are currently over 400 licensed counselors and mental health therapists in Frisco Texas.
 That’s more than one professional per 364 people in both Denton and Collin counties.
 Although Texas is considered to have a shortage of licensed mental health professionals, the number of professionals available in Frisco is well about the national level.

 Challenges of Finding a Suitable Therapist in Frisco

 With hundreds of mental health professionals easily found on the Internet, it can be hard to decide which one suits you best.
 Most of these professionals have an online presence with positive reviews on local review sites, making it difficult to distinguish suitability.

 Local health providers, health insurance companies, and community organizations often offer a plethora of referrals.
 The downside is the paperwork you will need to do before you ever have a chance to sit down with a counselor and see if you’re a good fit.
 Red tape may also seem like an encumbrance, especially if your mental health needs are more urgent.